Home » Cookie Recipes » Italian S Cookies

 • Cut the butter into small pieces.

-• In a large bowl, combine the flour and butter.
+• In a large bowl, combine the butter with 2½ cups of flour (set aside the remaining flour).
 Rub the flour and butter with your fingertips until the mixture resembles fine breadcrumbs.

 • Make a well in the middle and add the eggs, sugar, baking powder, vanilla extract, lemon zest, and salt.